Little Anthony and the Imperials: Gourdine briefly departs and classic lineup forms (1961–1969)

-to get married.
-The line-up then became Collins, Wright, Sammy Strain, (a childhood friend who had grown up together with the Imperials in Brooklyn), and George Kerr.
+When their success dwindled in 1961, Gourdine left to attempt a solo career and pursue acting.
+Original Imperials member Nate Rogers was drafted into the service, and fellow original member Tracey Lord left the group to get married.
+The lineup then became Collins, Wright, Sammy Strain (a childhood friend who had grown up together with the Imperials in Brooklyn), and George Kerr.
 Kerr was replaced by Kenny W. Seymour after a short time.
-This line-up had little success.
+This line-up had little success and primarily performed for two years at resorts in the "Borscht Belt" in the Catskills region of New York State.